 In the Year 7 sessions, interpretations change again.
 In the seventh-year, the analyst’s interpretations seem to facilitate deeper expressions of anxiety and sadness.
 Adam becomes extremely anxious about a new threat to the family business; he fears that “the company” will “crash” [there have been new tariffs imposed].
 His tone expresses the depth of his anxiety about loss.
 “This is costing us 100K per day.
 My company can’t sustain that kind of loss…(He sounded frantic as he spoke)”.
 Adam seems to experience the panic he felt in the earlier financial crisis, in the present moment of the session (“hardly able to breathe”).
 The analyst’s interpretation is an affirmation of reality and of his ability to keep his mind, “You were making sense”; she affirms his feeling of panic, “You sound shocked”.

-The analytic dyad is working together as the analyst entertains Adam’s transference fantasies about her.
-And Adam responds to her interventions with a new depth of affect, new integration of childhood fantasies and transference fantasies.
+Here is another point of difference for the observer group.
+This is an affirming intervention but the observers differ on whether the patient’s anxiety needed affirmation or interpretation.
+Adam’s response, in a robust transference fantasy, seems to be a positive response to feeling affirmed and secure:

 P: (He laughed anxiously) I have had this fantasy that you have the best job in the world.
 I have imagined that you like listening to everyone talk about their sexual exploits and that you get off on it.
 You’re like this auditory voyeur.

 A: I am getting off on it and getting paid?